ankuPRK/COFC/README.md

 # Code
 The code consists of three files:
-1) GMM_Update_Uni.py: The model for updating the Centroids.
+1) GMM_updation_uni.py: The model for updating the Centroids.
 It can also be easily modified to use Gaussians instead of just normal mean.
 However, in our case Gaussian was performing poorer.
-2)
+2) Offline_Benchmarks.py: Offline algorithms using FACENET features.
+The algos are: GMM, KMeans, and Avg-track based features.
+3) Online_Clustering.py: Our online clustering based approach.